-According to the National Eye Institute, more than 16 million Americans suffer from dry eye disease.
+According to the National Eye Institute, .
 Even more patients report symptoms of dry eye to their eye doctor.
 Dry eye is a condition where the eyes don't produce enough tears, making it difficult to focus on tasks, causing discomfort, and even leading to vision problems if left untreated.

 While it may sound the opposite of the condition, a key symptom of dry eye can also be the over-production of tears.
 In other words, your eyes water a lot more than normal.
 This is called epiphora.